 The tax proceeds represent the City's portion of the training facility's cost.
 The Authority's obligation to repay the Notes is limited to the funds appropriated by the City, and no funds or assets of the Authority are to be pledged for repayment.
 The Notes and interest do not constitute a debt or liability of the Authority, nor will the Authority be liable or obligated to levy any form of taxation to make appropriation for payment.
 In May 1996, the Authority received title to the training facility which it, in turn, leased to the St. Louis Rams.
 Such lease provides for the St. Louis Rams to operate and maintain the training facility at their sole, exclusive cost.
-The Authority has not recorded the assets or liabilities relating to these transactions in its financial statements for the years ended December 31, 2017 or 2016.
+The Authority has not recorded the assets or liabilities relating to these transactions in its financial statements for the years ended December 31, 2018 or 2017.
 The Revenue Anticipation Notes were paid in full on August 16, 2000.

 On April 30, 2016, the training facility lease was terminated and since that time, the Authority has operated and maintained the property.
-The Authority has leased the facility to a tenant in 2017.
+The Authority has leased the facility to a tenant in 2017 and 2018.
 See Note 10.

-The Authority has filed suit in the St. Louis County 21st Circuit Court against the Rams in an effort to prevent the team from purchasing the training facility property.
-The terminated lease between the Rams and the Authority contained a provision purportedly giving the Rams an option of purchasing the facility and the land in October 2024.
-The suit is seeking to declare that provision invalid.
+The original lease between the Rams and the Authority contains a provision giving the Rams an option of purchasing the facility and the land in October 2024.